 - Replace the existing block retaining wall.
 The wall had not built with proper geo-grid support or sufficient granular base and backfill.
 Hydrostatic pressure had pushed the wall out which then in turn pushed the pool three inches off center, leading to significant leakage.

 - Despite over 1200 square footage of paver space, the patio design lacked a significant entertaining area.
 We wanted to improve the design to meet the needs of their active, outdoor entertaining lifestyle.
+Read more about how to design and style a custom patio here.

 - Replace and install the pool fencing with something that allowed views of the beautiful backyard